-Installing Local should be easy, but if you’re having trouble, this is the place to start looking!
+Installing Local should be easy, but if you’re having trouble, this is guide should help!

 In general, you’ll need at least: